Lake Argyle, An Inland Sea

 Whilst holed-up in the rain at Drysdale River Station on Kalumburu Road, we met Len Dray.

 Len is retired, originally from Newcastle NSW.
-He lives in a fantastic self-contained set-up, mounted on the back of a 4WD Mitsubishi truck.
-Len has made Lake Argyle his home in the dry seasons and loves it.
+His home was a fantastic self-contained set-up, mounted on the back of a 4WD Mitsubishi truck.
+Len made Lake Argyle his home in the dry seasons and loved it.

-We understand why Len loves this place.
+We understand why Len loved this place.
 It gets under your skin.
-And for us, we decided the East Kimberleys are more scenic than the West.
+And for us, we decided the East Kimberley is more scenic than the West.

-Len has a passion for photography and has taken some beautiful photos on his travels, especially around the Lake Argyle region.
-Given the lighting in this area and the spectacular scenery, I can see why he keeps coming back.
-Len and Charlie spent some time discussing all things photography and Charlie learnt heaps.
-A huge thanks to him for all he did for us whilst at Lake Argyle.
+Len had a passion for photography and had taken some beautiful photos on his travels, especially around the Lake Argyle region.
+Given the lighting in this area and the spectacular scenery, I can see why he kept coming back.

 Luxury In The Kimberley